Adrian-LL/docker-wip/README.md

 ```
 > NOTE(S)
-> * for some reason the windows ssh does not really work well, but `docekr-machine` has a native ssh option, i.e. `--native-ssh`, so use it (you may have an error such as `Waiting for SSH to be available...` or `cannot establish SSH session(...)` or something like these
+> * for some reason the windows ssh does not really work well, but `docker-machine` has a native ssh option, i.e. `--native-ssh`, so use it (you may have an error such as `Waiting for SSH to be available...` or `cannot establish SSH session(...)` or something like these
 > One will need usually more than one PS window, so be sure to run `docker-machine env | iex` in each new windows.

 ```ps